Patrick-Old/ocean-thesis/README.md

-# ocean-thesis
+# Oceanography Senior Thesis

-Oceanography senior thesis documents for OCEAN 240 and OCEAN 340.
+This repository contains the surveys and course evaluations used for OCEAN 240 and OCEAN 340 during Winter, 2019.